kiwapp/Kiwapp_Gulp_file/README.md

 ## List available gulp commands :

- - Launch production build with the version specified in the manifest.json (this command line will build a .zip file with the resource under the build folder)
+ - Launch qa build with the version specified in the manifest.json (this command line will build a .zip file with the resource under the build folder)

     ```shell
-    $ gulp prod
+    $ gulp build
     ```

     or